jakegodsall/jakegodsall/README.md

 - Create interactive and intuitive user interfaces with HTML, CSS, and JavaScript, focusing on a delightful user experience.
 - Utilize databases like MySQL, PostgreSQL, and MongoDB to store and retrieve data efficiently.
 - Continuously integrate and deploy applications using Git, GitHub, and various cloud platforms like Digital Ocean and AWS.

-🌱 Currently (and Continuous) Learning

-I'm currently expanding my knowledge in the following areas:

-- Docker: I'm actively learning how to containerize applications and create reproducible environments with Docker.
-I'm excited to leverage the power of containerization to streamline development workflows and enhance scalability.
-- Nginx: As part of my ongoing learning journey, I'm diving into Nginx to gain a deeper understanding of web server configurations, load balancing, and reverse proxy setups.
-I believe this knowledge will enable me to optimize application performance and handle high traffic efficiently.

 🤝 Let's Connect